Skip to main content

 Barbara Rubel Receives Influential Businesswoman Award

-By First Responders
+By Barbara Rubel Awards, First Responders

 For the 8th year Acquisition International (AI) has hosted the Influential Businesswomen awards to celebrate all the winners and their accomplishments.
 Every year Acquisition International showcases the most exceptional and inspirational female business leaders from around the world by honoring and highlighting their achievements.
 Acquisition International is proud to announce that Barbara Rubel has been awarded: Most Influential First Responder Keynote Speaker 2023 (USA): Barbara Rubel …in the Influential Businesswoman…